balus7891/OCI-Bastion-Service/README.md

 ## Conclusion

 The code help you easily create a managed as well as port forwarding session.
+You can create mutiple sessions at same same as well.
-T As you all aware that the maximum lifetime of a session is 3 hours.
-After 3 hour you are supposed to create another session to connect the private resources in the tenancy and it’s a time consuming activity when you create the same from the dashboard.
+As you all aware that the maximum lifetime of a session is 3 hours.
+After 3 hours the session got auto deleted and you are supposed to create another session to connect the private resources in the tenancy. it’s a time consuming activity when you create the same from the dashboard and need to perform the every 3 hours.

-To overcome that huddle with the above code.
+To overcome the huddle situation, make use of the above piece of terraform code.
 You just need to run only the **terraform apply** command to get back all the sessions active again.
 That is the beauty of terraform scripts.

-I hope the script helps
+##I hope the script helps !!!
 Balasubramannyam Sunil